Settlement Agreement Solicitors

 These can be paid tax free in certain circumstances and advice should be taken.

-What Legal fees are involved with a Settlement Agreement?
+What legal fees are involved with a Settlement Agreement?

-A contribution to legal costs incurred solely in connection with a termination of employment where a settlement agreement is agreed between employer and employer may be paid tax free by the employer subject to certain HMRC rules.
+A contribution to legal costs incurred solely in connection with a termination of employment where a Settlement Agreement is agreed between employer and employer may be paid tax free by the employer subject to certain HMRC rules.

-Contact Us
+Contact us

-Do you need a settlement agreement reviewed and signed by a qualified solicitor?
+Do you need a Settlement Agreement reviewed and signed by a qualified solicitor?

-Contact us today for help with your settlement agreement.
+Contact us today for help with your Settlement Agreement.